Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis: Conclusion

 \section{Conclusion}

 This paper introduces an innovative approach to radio astronomy by leveraging the global IoT network to build a distributed radio telescope.
 Utilizing a vast array of dispersed nodes, the system overcomes the spectrum sharing and coverage constraints of traditional single-aperture telescopes.
 Digital beamforming, coupled with GPS-synchronized calibration via satellite beacons, effectively aligns astronomical signals and mitigates phase errors.
-Performance assessments indicate that Eigenvalue-Based Calibration (EVC) outperforms Phase Alignment Calibration (PAC) under variable node conditions, while setting the ADC threshold near the noise floor minimizes interference.
+Performance assessments indicate that Eigenvalue-Based Calibration (EVC) outperforms Phase Alignment Calibration (PAC) under variable node conditions, while successive interference mitigation method minimizes interference.
 Furthermore, the adverse impact of local oscillator (LO) frequency offsets is reduced by shortening observation durations.
 In comparison to the 500-meter Aperture Spherical Telescope (FAST), the IoT-enabled design achieves over two orders of magnitude higher antenna gain and nearly seven orders of magnitude faster survey speed, thanks to its extensive effective aperture and all-sky field-of-view.
 These findings validate a cost-effective, scalable platform for radio astronomy, with future work focusing on prototyping with software-defined radios and addressing challenges in synchronization, data processing, and interference management.